from __future__ import annotations

 <pragmas>

-synchronous off
+synchronous normal

 foreign_keys off